MicrosoftDocs/msteams-docs/msteams-platform/samples/collaboration-controls-limitations.md

      :::image type="content" source="../assets/images/collaboration-control/subgrid-view.png" alt-text="The screenshot shows the subgrid view of the tasks." border= "true":::

 * Activities added to the timeline control don’t appear in the components, tasks, meetings, and notes created in the components aren't included in the timeline control.
-* New records must be saved before accessing the components, otherwise you'll see an empty screen.
+* New records must be saved before accessing the components, otherwise you see an empty screen.
 * The components don't inherit theming from the form or app they're added to.
 * Localization is only available when running the app inside Microsoft Teams.
 * Microsoft Edge strict mode isn't supported and cross-site cookies are required.

 **Admin Center does not update when installation or upgrade is complete**

 When following the installation steps in [install Collaboration controls](~/samples/install-collaboration-control.md), you're redirected to the Power Platform admin center.
 A banner is displayed when installation starts, but it isn't updated when installation completes.
-The status is listed during installation and when it's completed it might not be available in the list.
+The status is listed during installation and after completion it might not be available in the list.
 You can view the solutions list at [https://make.powerapps.com/](https://make.preview.powerapps.com/) to confirm that installation is complete.

 **View during installation:**
      :::image type="content" source="../assets/images/collaboration-control/view-during-installation.png" alt-text="The screenshot shows the process during installation." border="true":::